yalelibrary/linked-art-mapping/specs/md/tasks/concepts/simple_subject_headings.md

 Related resources that represent a single entity type.

-Apply these instructions for source data fields that reference a single entity.
+Apply these instructions for source data fields that reference a single entity, without component parts.

 ## Source data